 There is one caution, however.
 These vitamins and nutraceuticals will not work by themselves to lower your setpoint weight and help you trim down.
 They will work only if you incorporate them into a SANE eating plan and lifestyle.
 Once you do that, you will be amazed at the rapid results you will see by taking these vitamins and other nutraceuticals.

-What can you expect when you go SANE with a vitamin and other nutrient regimen?
+What can you expect when you go SANE with vitamin and other nutrient regimens?
 For starters, yo-yo dieting will be a thing of the past.
 You will lose weight easily, without effort.
 But before this can happen, you’ll need to lower your setpoint weight.

 There are 3 factors that determine setpoint weight: hormones, brain, and gut bacteria.
 If any of these three are out-of-whack, a hormonal clog occurs that elevates your setpoint weight.
 Let’s take them one at a time.

+How does this work?
 Your fat cells make leptin and secrete it into the bloodstream.
 Leptin goes to your brain and tells it how much energy you have, via your fat stores, to support your metabolic processes.
-When you go on a starvation diet, you lose some fat and your fat cells produce less leptin.
+When you go on a starvation diet, you lose some fat, and your fat cells produce less leptin.
 The leptin level in your blood goes below what is normal for you.
 Your brain senses starvation.

 This triggers several metabolic processes to get your leptin levels back up to normal.
 The first is that the vagus nerve is stimulated.
 (The vagus nerve runs between your stomach and your brain.)
 This makes you hungry.

 Ghrelin is produced and released primarily by the stomach, although small amounts are also released by the brain, pancreas, and intestine.
 It circulates in the bloodstream and goes to the hypothalamus, an area of the brain in charge of appetite control.
-Ghrelin stimulates appetite and encourages fat storage.
+Known as the “hunger hormone,” ghrelin stimulates appetite and encourages fat storage.

 And here’s another interesting thing about ghrelin: levels of this hormone increase after dieting.
 This partially explains why it’s so easy to regain weight after dieting.
 You’re more hungry after your diet than you were before it even began!

-Insulin’s primary job is to move glucose into your cells for energy after it reaches your bloodstream.
-But insulin is also a fat storage hormone.
-It tells your body to stop burning fat and to store more fat.
+Insulin is a hormone produced by the pancreas that helps move glucose into your cells for energy after it reaches your bloodstream.
+But insulin is also a fat-storage hormone that tells your body to stop burning fat and to store more fat.

-Studies show elevated levels of cortisol cause belly fat, which can contribute to many serious health conditions.
+Studies also show that elevated cortisol levels promote fat storage, especially in the abdominal area, which can contribute to many serious health conditions.

 The second factor that determines your setpoint weight is the brain.
 The hypothalamus in your brain controls and regulates your metabolism.
 All the metabolic hormones give constant status reports to the hypothalamus so that it can order appropriate action.
 If the hypothalamus becomes inflamed, it cannot receive these signals.
 Your setpoint weight then goes up.